vllm-project/vllm-project.github.io/README.md

 How to compile the blogpost:

 1. Install `jekyll` and `bundler` by running `gem install jekyll bundler`.
 Ask ChatGPT for help if you encounter any issues.
+2. `bundle install` to install the necessary gems.
-2. `rm ./Gemfile.lock` if you meet gem error.
+3. `rm ./Gemfile.lock` if you meet gem error.
-3. `bundle exec jekyll server` to compile and start the server.
+4. `bundle exec jekyll server` to compile and start the server.

 To add a new blogpost, please refer to `_posts/2023-06-20-vllm.md` as an example.
 Some notes:
 - Google Doc can be saved as markdown format which will make your life easier.